 It all started with Renard GT

-In 2008, we started a new company that envisioned reviving the Renard factory, restoring the national motorcycle industry and to start producing high quality hand built motorcycles.
-Our first attempt was very ambitious – a carbon monocoque based power cruiser with an Italian heart: a longitually mounted Big Bore V2 engine.
+In 2008, we started a new company that envisioned reviving the Renard factory, restoring the national motorcycle industry, and starting producing high-quality hand-built motorcycles.
+Our first attempt was very ambitious – a carbon monocoque-based power cruiser with an Italian heart: a longitudinally mounted Big Bore V2 engine.
 We called this marriage The Renard Grand Tourer.

 During the next years we participated in many shows and exhibitions.
 On the technical side we passed full type approval process and made our baby street legal with Euro3 homologation tag.
 A limited series of Renard GT bikes were made during the period of 2012-2016.